1. Introduction

 3. Regions

 From the tip to the more mature parts, several regions can be distinguished in roots (Figure 2).
-Although these regions are observed in most roots, they may show different length according to the species and environmental variables.
+Although these regions are observed in most roots, they may show different lengths according to the species and environmental variables.

 4. Evolution